skoolkid/skoolkit/sphinx/source/man/sna2img.py.rst

 -i, --invert
   Invert video and reset the FLASH bit for cells that are flashing.

+-m, --move `src,size,dest`
+  Move a block of bytes of the given size from 'src' to 'dest'.
+This option may be used multiple times.

 -n, --no-animation
   Do not animate flashing cells.